eclipse-vertx/vert.x/core_manual_java.md

 ## HTTPS Clients

-HTTPS clients can also be very easily written with vert.x
+HTTPS clients can also be very easily written with Vert.x

 Configuring an HTTP client for HTTPS is done in exactly the same way as configuring a `NetClient` for SSL.
 Please see SSL client chapter for detailed instructions.